 Once your cards have been set up, you may select a card as your default card for purchases, or select the card to use at the time of purchase.

 Will First Republic Bank’s debit cards work with Apple Pay?

 Yes.
-At this time, Apple allows up to 8 Cards on a device.
+At this time, Apple allows up to eight cards on a device.

-Yes, you can add your Card on up to 10 devices.
-Please note that your Card must be added to each device separately.
+Yes, you can add your card on up to ten devices.
+Please note that your card must be added to each device separately.